shivannis/xandr-docs-public/xandr-docs/articles/monetize/auditing-creatives.md

 the actual creative, PSA-enabled creatives serve as backup creatives in the event of a block by the verification vendor.
 Supported verification vendors include DoubleVerify, AdXpose, AdSafe Media, and Brand.net.
-Xandr has worked with each of these verification vendors to ensure that their tags can be configured for use on our platform.
-The buyer's verification vendor should be able to help with setting up an appropriate backup creative for
+Microsoft Advertising has worked with each of these verification vendors to ensure that their tags can be configured for use on our platform.
+The buyer's verification vendor should be able to help with setting up an appropriate backup creative for Microsoft Advertising.
-Xandr.

 Here are some requirements to note: